The Bankrate promise

 How marijuana is consumed can also play a role in how it affects life insurance rates.
 Depending on the marijuana delivery method—vaping, smoking, edibles, etc.—there can be a range of potential impacts on a life insurance policy.
 Some people point to smoking as the least healthy consumption method, so they believe that other delivery methods should not cause an equivalent hike in rates.
 However, these determinations are made by individual companies.
 As a result, some companies may charge higher rates for people who smoke marijuana than those who vape it or consume it in an edible format, while other companies may make no distinction.

 How often a person uses marijuana can also play a role in how life insurance companies determine rate impacts.
 Companies may decide less frequent use may be a lower health risk.
 Inversely, more regular consumption of marijuana may be a higher health risk.

 The type of cannabinoid

 Another distinction that can come up with life insurance companies is whether the primary cannabinoid is THC or CBD.
 The first, THC, is what iconifies marijuana as a mind-altering substance.
-The second, CBD, is mostly toted for anxiety reduction and muscle relaxation.
-The primary difference between hemp and marijuana is that hemp plants have been bred to create less than 1% THC by volume in their flowers.
+The second, CBD, is mostly touted for anxiety reduction and muscle relaxation.
+The primary difference between hemp and marijuana is that hemp plants have been bred to create less than 1 percent THC by volume in their flowers.
 Unlike marijuana, hemp is federally legal.